Fox news journalist Benjamin Hall injured while reporting in Ukraine

 In her statement, Scott said there were few details available about what had happened to Hall.
 “Our teams on the ground are working to gather additional information as the situation quickly unfolds,” she said.

+Hall, who joined Fox News in 2015, works primarily as a Washington-based State Department correspondent.
+But according to his Fox bio, he has also reported from conflict zones in Syria, Iraq, Afghanistan and Gaza.

-Hall’s injury comes days after an American journalist was killed in Ukraine.
+His injury, which was first publicly reported Monday afternoon by Fox News anchor John Roberts, comes days after an American journalist was killed in Ukraine.
 Brent Renaud was fatally shot Sunday while reporting in Irpin, a town outside Kyiv, on a project focused on the global refugee crisis for Time magazine.

 Ukrainian President Volodymyr Zelensky on Monday posted a letter on Twitter expressing his condolences to Renaud’s family.
 “The people of Ukraine, who are fighting against the Russian regime to defend their Homeland and democracy in the world, are mourning with you,” he wrote.